KeyContacts allows you to

 A student has a name, phone number, address, grade level and optionally, a group.

-Students with the same group name (case-insensitive) will have synced lessons.
+the same group name (case-insensitive) will have synced lessons.

 Note: